 Great question.
 There is something called “unconditional positive regard” that’s taught in counseling programs.
 It’s a concept that is not unique to counseling, of course.
-It’s the whole idea that everyone has both good and bad in them, and focusing on the good helps us truly understand someone.
+It’s the whole idea that everyone has both good and bad in them.
+Judging people tends to push them away, and definitely gets in the way of understanding how and why they behave the way they do.
+Focusing on the good doesn’t excuse poor behavior, but it helps us truly understand someone.
 We all have the ability to do this.
 And many of us do.
 But in counseling, it’s a crucial part of a successful outcome.

 Q: What if I’m clearly right?!

 A: Everyone is “right” about what they feel, if they are being honest.
 It may not seem like they “should” feel that way, but if they do, they do.
 It’s what they do with those feelings that counts.
 But unlike a judge or jury, a counselor is not focusing on choosing who “makes the best case” and convinces everyone of their side.
 Instead, the counselor looks for how to foster understanding and connection.
 This can ultimately can help people to resolve long standing problems.
 You ARE right to feel the way you do.
 The feeling is accurately telling you something, even if your brain is confused about what it is.
 The question is, can I help you to understand yourself?
 I want help you to feel understood, to get your needs met, to resolve problems, and to feel better.
 This is the counselor’s wish for both people.